jlbouche/Pokehub/README.md

 ## Icebox

 ### Due to time constraints there were a lot of implementations I put in the icebox--I tried playing with multer to allow users to upload an image when creating a pokemon, but it was consuming too much time.
 Allowing researchers to add a Pokemon Team to their profile, and noting what Pokemon they have added or made research notes on.

+## Credits

+### gifs and artwork were found through Google image search, edited with pixlr.com.